 In your bankruptcy petition you are required to list all of your property and belongings, your assets, the current fair market value of your assets, and then apply for the appropriate exemption.
 Doing this protects your assets from being seized and sold during the bankruptcy process.
 An experienced bankruptcy attorney can help you list and properly value your assets.

-Bankruptcy law provides for you to keep property, assets, and other belongings valued up to a certain dollar amount through exemptions.
+Bankruptcy law provides for you to keep the property, assets, and other belongings valued up to a certain dollar amount through exemptions.
 Property that is protected in bankruptcy is known as “exempt property.”
-You get to keep exempt property if its value does not exceed the allowable exemption dollar amount.
+You get to keep the exempt property if its value does not exceed the allowable exemption dollar amount.

 For example, in Georgia, the exemption amount for vehicles is $5,000.
 This means that you can protect up to $5,000 of equity in one or more vehicles.
 If the current fair market value of your car exceeds the allowable exemption amount, then the Bankruptcy Trustee may seize and sell the asset to pay back a pro-rate share of your creditors or you may elect to give the Trustee the unexempt amount of the car’s value in cash so that you can keep your car through bankruptcy.